-It is well established through experience of delivery in this Borough and elsewhere that there are significant time delays involved in delivering large strategic sites and securing residential occupations to help meet local housing needs (including affordable housing need).
+It is well established through experience of delivery in this Borough and elsewhere that placing most of the eggs in just one (or two) basket(s) in Southern Test Valley will leave the Borough at the mercy of one or two developers and their build out rates / sales rates, which are susceptible to market conditions.
+There are often significant time delays involved in delivering large strategic sites and securing residential occupations to help meet local housing needs (including affordable housing need).
 These delays are caused initially through planning timescales - for example community consultation, masterplanning, pre-application discussions, outline planning application, reserved matters consent and the discharge of planning conditions.
-These timescales are often further exacerbated through discussions/negotiations required between landowners, statutory consultees and developers to acquire sites, additional land and / or additional consents to enable a start on site with often significant levels of up-front infrastructure required on large sites before housing development can commence.
+These timescales are often further exacerbated through discussions / negotiations required between landowners, statutory consultees (i.e. Environment Agency, Network Rail, Natural England) and developers to acquire sites, additional land and / or additional consents to enable a start on site with often significant levels of up-front infrastructure required before housing development can commence.

-The likely delays caused through an over-reliance on large strategic sites is demonstrated by reference in the Strategic Housing and Economic Land Availability Assessment January 2024 (SHELAA).
+The likely delays caused through an over-reliance on large strategic sites is demonstrated by reference in the SHLEAA.
 The SHELAA identifies the Land at Velmore Farm, which accounts for over 65% of dwellings on the draft site allocations, as delivering all of its proposed 1,070 dwellings in the latter part of the Plan period.
 Whilst the Land South of Ganger Farm is suggested as possibly delivering housing in the short term, the likelihood of a single developer delivering 80 dwellings in years 3, 4 and 5 has to be questioned.
+In our experience this would be in excess of the maximum build out rate for a national housebuilder with multiple sales outlets / phases, which is unlikely to be the case at Ganger Farm.
 It is also interesting to note that the reference is made in the SHELAA to both the draft allocations being unlikely to commence in 5 years.

 It is considered that a strategy that relies to such an extent on just two large strategic site is likely to result in delays to housing delivery and a 'back loading' of delivery into the latter stages of the Plan period.
 Furthermore, such a strategy only requires a delay/non-delivery to these sites to cause significant issues with the Plan's overall strategy to meet housing needs and maintain a deliverable housing land supply.
 At present it is considered that this Policy is unsound as it is not sufficiently justified to meet the tests set out in the NPPF, due to its over reliance on two large housing sites that can affect the maintaining of a continuous housing supply throughout the Plan period in the most sustainable locations.
-It is considered that an alternative strategy to allocate smaller housing sites to bolster and help maintain a supply of deliverable housing sites, especially in the shorter term would be more sustainable strategy and improve consistency with the NPPF.
+It is considered that an alternative strategy to allocate smaller housing sites, dispersed amongst the Tier 1, 2 and 3 settlements to bolster and help maintain a supply of deliverable housing sites, especially in the shorter term would be more sustainable strategy and improve consistency with the NPPF.

-Land at Corner of Highwood Lane and Botley Road, Romsey (SHELAA Ref.
-282)
+Land at Coombs Meadow, Lockerley (SHELAA Ref.
+166)

-The site is situated immediately adjacent to the Settlement Boundary of Romsey, which is the most sustainable settlement in Southern Test Valley.
-The site is well located in terms of access to primary and secondary schools, convenience store, employment opportunities and bus services to Romsey town centre.
-This promotes the presumption in favour of sustainable development set out at Policy SSI, in accordance with the NPPF and as such is a sound basis for an alternative location for a housing allocation.
+The site is situated immediately adjacent to the Settlement Boundary of Lockerley, which is a Tier 3 sustainable settlement in Southern Test Valley.
+The site is well located in terms of access to primary school, village hall, public open space, village centre and place of worship.
+This promotes the presumption in favour of sustainable development set out at Policy SS1, in accordance with the NPPF and as such is a sound basis for an alternative location for a housing allocation..